ceramic-sf/quick-boi-source/bolq.md

 The Enlightenment happened when society developed a culture of challenging the current theories.
 This encourages people to create new, better theories with [more truth](#incremental-truth).

 *A tradition of criticism is the defining characteristic of the Enlightenment.
-A philisophical change leading to better theories.*
+A philosophical change leading to better theories.*

 ### Testability allows falsification of theories